Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomichanOnPC.md

     ![Yomichan Font](../img/fonts.png){height=150 width=300}

-4. Go to Yomibaba’s settings page (Click on the extension’s icon then click on the cog icon from the popup)
+4. Go to `Yomibaba`’s settings page (Click on the extension’s icon then click on the cog icon from the popup)

     ![Yomichan Cog](../img/yomichan-cog.png){height=50 width=100}